insightsengineering/codecollaboration/content/_index.md

 At Roche we are in the process of deploying a full R based GxP compliant Regulatory Reporting pipeline using collaboratively built components.
 Our long term vision is to use [containers](https://www.docker.com/resources/what-container) ([or other means](https://rconsortium.github.io/submissions-wg/pilot-overall.html)) to deliver interactive visualizations to give a vastly enhanced user experience for Health Authorities in their review.
 We expect that [Accumulus](https://www.accumulus.org/) will pave the way to achieve this globally and also anticipate that helpful changes will be implemented in the US by FDA’s New [Office of Digital Transformation](https://www.fda.gov/news-events/press-announcements/fda-advances-data-it-modernization-efforts-new-office-digital-transformation).
 The motivation behind all of this is to benefit the patients we aspire to help.

-## Open sourced code collaborations Roche is engaged in
+## Open sourced clinical reporting code collaborations

 - [rtables](https://cran.r-project.org/web/packages/rtables/index.html) - an open sourced package offering groundbreaking table creation.
-- [Many more rtables examples](https://waddella.github.io/RStudioTableContest2020/A_Not_So_Short_Introduction_to_rtables.html).
-R in Pharma 2021 keynote featuring rtables: [recording](https://www.youtube.com/watch?v=LwP21KMV3MA&list=PLMtxz1fUYA5A_U0s5DQB9gwZDODNATsed&index=2), [slides](https://github.com/rich-iannone/presentations/commit/8642fd3f47ff433df8f14ae0f8a1441a76f9a3c8) (requires Apple Keynote to open)
     - rtables package enables creation of queryable output objects allowing the user to access all table content.
 Our intention is to [generate structured GxP relevant content](https://www.pharmexec.com/view/optimizing-pharma-content-for-faster-product-submissions) (for example parts of CSR body text) in an automated fashion using this functionality.
 - respectables and synthetic.cdisc.data - open sourced packages to generate random CDISC data.
-Introduction video.
 - admiral - an open collaboration between Roche and GSK to derive ADaMs.
 18 other pharma companies & CROs testing.
 Introduction video.
 - NEST - a full exploratory/regulatory visualization and reporting suite.
 Collaboration is currently being formed.
     - NEST is fully modular allowing user to efficiently create flexible visualizations of data and also generate reproducible R source code with one click.
 NEST MMRM presentation (slides) NEW!
 Example apps: [Efficacy](https://genentech.shinyapps.io/teal_efficacy/) - [Safety](https://genentech.shinyapps.io/teal_safety/) - [Exploratory](https://genentech.shinyapps.io/teal_exploratory/) - (these apps are a small subset of available content)